MilesCranmer/PySR/README.md

     - Current most expensive operations:
         - [ ] Calculating the loss function - there is duplicate calculations happening.
         - [x] Declaration of the weights array every iteration
+- [x] Record very best individual in each population, and return at end.
 - [x] Write our own tree copy operation; deepcopy() is the slowest operation by far.
 - [x] Hyperparameter tune
 - [x] Create a benchmark for accuracy